 I met Jill Nussinow this year when I was working on my second book, The Great Vegan Bean Book.
 I was working on instructions on various ways to cook dry beans.
 I had methods for the slow cooker, stove top, and even in the oven, but something was still lacking – pressure cooking.

-I emailed Jill and she was kind enough to help me out and wrote a how to on pressure cooking beans.
-Since she did such an amazing job, I asked her if she would share some of her pressure cooking information and gear it to you.
+I emailed Jill and she was kind enough to help me out and wrote a “how to” on pressure cooking beans.
+Since she did such an amazing job, I asked her if she would share some of her pressure cooking information and gear it towards you.

 The Vegan Pressure Cooker for Slow Cooker Users – Is it Time to Get PC?

 By Jill Nussinow, MS, RD, The Veggie Queen™